 - (a) The Town shall set the date and time of a public hearing.
-Notice of the public hearing shall be issued in accordance with Table T-5.1, Subdivision Application Types and Processes XXX.X and Section XXX.XX, Notice Requirements. - (b) At the public hearing, the reviewing body shall review the application for conformance with the applicable review standards and approval criteria for the request. - (c) Any public hearing or other action of the body may be continued or postponed at any time to a specified date and time in order to permit preparation of additional information for further review by the reviewing body. - (d) When required, the Planning Commission recommendation shall be forwarded to the Town Council.
+Notice of the public hearing shall be issued in accordance with Table T-5.1, Subdivision Application Types and Processes and Section 7-5-2(B)(6), Notice Requirements. - (b) At the public hearing, the reviewing body shall review the application for conformance with the applicable review standards and approval criteria for the request.

+- (c) Any public hearing or other action of the body may be continued or postponed at any time to a specified date and time in order to permit preparation of additional information for further review by the reviewing body. - (d) When required, the Planning Commission recommendation shall be forwarded to the Town Council.
 Following a public hearing, the Town Council shall approve, approve with conditions, or deny the application or continue the matter to a date certain. - (e) The applicant shall bear the burden of presenting sufficient competent evidence at the public hearing to support the standards for approval set forth by this Ridgway Municipal Code and other governing documents.
 Any decision by the reviewing body to recommend, or to act to, approve, conditionally approve, or deny an application shall be based upon a consideration of all evidence presented during the public hearing.
-Where evidence presented is contradictory, the reviewing body shall weigh such evidence and judge the credibility and sufficiency of the evidence prior to rendering a decision.

-(8) Post Approval.

-- (a) Review.
+Where evidence presented is contradictory, the reviewing body shall weigh such evidence and judge the credibility and sufficiency of the evidence prior to rendering a decision. - (8) Post Approval. - (a) Review.
 Prior to recording of the approved documents, the applicant shall submit all final documents reflecting any conditions of approval to the Town Manager or designee for final review and acknowledgement. - (b) Recording.
-Any documents required to be recorded with the Ouray County Clerk and Recorder shall be fully executed by the applicant and filed for execution by the town and recorded.
-Recording of all documents shall be completed within a reasonable period of time from the date of approval by the approving body. - (c) Approval of Subdivision Improvement Agreement.
+Ordinances, resolutions, plats, and other documents as stated throughout this section, shall be required to be recorded with the Ouray County Clerk and Recorder shall be fully executed by the applicant and filed for execution by the town and recorded.
+Recording of all documents shall be completed within ninety (90) days from the date of approval by the approving body. - (c) Approval of Subdivision Improvement Agreement.
 A final plat shall not be filed for recording until the Board has approved an Improvement Agreement pursuant to this article. - (d) Effective Upon Recording.
 A plat does not become effective until it is properly filed for recording with the Ouray County Clerk and Recorder. - (e) Public Sale of Lots.
 A division of land becomes complete and eligible for public sale of lots and development only after the final plat and associated approved documents have been properly recorded with the Ouray County Clerk and Recorder.